the-architech-xyz/landing/ARCHITECTS_CANVAS_README.md

 ---

-**The Architect's Canvas** transforms your landing page from static information to an immersive, interactive experience that demonstrates your product's value through elegant, fluid animations.
+**The architech's Canvas** transforms your landing page from static information to an immersive, interactive experience that demonstrates your product's value through elegant, fluid animations.
 Every scroll reveals a new layer of sophistication, creating a memorable impression that sets your platform apart.